aryanpatil1503/FTS-ML-AQI/README.md

 Aryan Patil- performed cleaning of dataset using basic functions and performed some feature engineering on the sam

 Harsh Agarwal - Cleaned Data and applied some stats

+Pihu Jain  - I have cleaned dataset by removing null values and removed the null values of category data by most frequent ones and removed outliers and done some data visualization.